santoshpandey11/demo/README.md

 - The latest git commit SHA.
 - A description of the application.

-Sending a GET request to http://localhost:8000/version should return similar to the following:
+Sending a GET request to http://IP:8000/version should return similar to the following: where IP is output from Kubectl get service
 ```json
 "myapplication": [
   {